 The standard air decompression table can be used for the planning of multilevel dives.
 The planning is based on the principles of repetitive diving.
 The dive is separated into discrete steps with certain depth ranges (levels).
 The tabulated bottom time for any level is calculated by adding the actual bottom time at the step with the Residual Nitrogen Time as dictated by the Repetitive Group Designator.
 The bottom time for any level should include ascent time to the next shallower level.

-A number of limitations apply to decompression planning of multilevel-dives: - The dive should be executed to successively shallower depths - The dive should at any time be finished as a no-decompression dive. - The depth levels (steps) should be separated by at least 6m for diving depths not exceeding 30 m and at least 9 m for diving depths exceeding 30 m. - The Repetitive Group Designator before and after the dive should not be allowed to exceed ”N” - The dive should be completed with a 5 min safety stop between 3 and 6 m.
+A number of limitations apply to decompression planning of multilevel-dives: - The dive should be executed to successively shallower depths (one may ascend and descend within a stage range though this should be avoided as far as possible. - The dive should at any time be finished as a no-decompression dive. - The depth levels (steps) should be separated by at least 6m for diving depths not exceeding 30 m and at least 9 m for diving depths exceeding 30 m. - The Repetitive Group Designator before and after the dive should not be allowed to exceed ”N” - The dive should be completed with a 5 min safety stop between 3 and 6 m.

 Repetitive dives may be planned for conventionally.
 Dives to depths not exceeding 6m could be planned for without limitation on bottom time.